-- 56. The child received services over the summer of 2016.
-(NT at 645-723). - 57.
-In July 2016, the child's IEP team met and based on that meeting and ongoing consultation, in August 2016, the IEP team crafted a new IEP for implementation in the 2016-2017 school year, beginning in August 2016.
-(J-19, J-20; NT at 426-563, 1819-1907). - 58.
-The August 2016 IEP contained updated information only from the teacher who worked with the child over breaks and during the summer.
-There was no updated information from the teacher who had been working with the child in the previous school year.
-(J-20). - 59.
+- 48. The child received services over the summer of 2016.
+(NT at 618-658). - 49.
+In July and early August 2016, the child's IEP team met and based on those meetings and ongoing consultation, in August 2016, the IEP team crafted a new IEP for implementation in the 2016-2017 school year, beginning in August 2016.
+(J-16, J-17, J-18; NT at 362-543, 1844-1956). - 50.
 For the first time, the August 2016 IEP indicated that the child exhibited behaviors that impeded the child's learning or that of others.
-The August 2016 IEP included a functional behavior assessment to address the student's longstanding problematic behaviors: hitting others, self-injurious behavior (self-hitting), throwing items, eloping, crying, dropping to the floor, head-butting, and self-stimulatory behavior (hand-flapping, [intense] focus on hands and hand movement).
-(J-20). - 60.
-In the August 2016 IEP, a new goal was created from an amalgam of the two goals in the March 2016 IEP-the goals for learning readiness and for appropriate learning interactions were roughly merged into a new goal.
-Two additional goals were written for the August 2016 IEP (functional communication and reducing challenging behaviors).
-(J-14, J-20). - 61.
+The August 2016 IEP included a functional behavior assessment to address the student's problematic behaviors: dropping to the floor, scratching others and/or pulling their hair, eloping from the instructional space/wandering.
+(J-18). - 51.
+Three of the four goals in the March 2016 IEP remained in the August 2016 IEP: The goal in developing fine-motor skills/imitation and engaging in adult-directed activities (expanded to include sensory processing as well), functional communication, and functional play.
+The goal for following directions was removed and replaced with a goal based on the functional behavior assessment, geared to reducing challenging behaviors.
+(J-18). - 52.
 A personal care assistant for the child was added in the August 2016 IEP.
-(J-20). - 62.
+(J-18). - 53.
 The August 2016 IEP continued the child's placement in the half-day program, four days per week.
-(J-20). - 63.
-The IU provides no regular services to any student on Fridays.
-Instead, some students may be recommended for a non-instructional group at the IU on Fridays (referred to as the CARE group) where some assortment of programming may be available.
-(NT at 426-563).
+(J-18).

-factual matter.
+&lt;sup>4 The decision is at ODR file # 18241-1617KE and speaks for itself.
+Because there were extensive findings of fact, the June 2016 RR is not covered extensively herein as a factual matter.
 Its legal conclusion that the June 2016 RR was not sufficiently comprehensive enough in certain areas, though, is adopted here as the rule of the case involving this child.